 Most of the people have doubts, regarding the roles, responsibilities, powers and authorities of the Prime Minister and President.
 But the fact is that the difference between the two executives relies on the country we are talking about, i.e. some countries have one or the other, while some have both.
 There are two forms of government, which decides whether the country has any one or both the executives, these are Presidential form and Parliamentary form.

 India is a democratic country, it has a parliamentary system of government, at both national and state level.
 In this form of government, there exist both President and Prime Minister.
-The President of the country is the first citizen, as well as the head of the State.
-On the other hand, Prime Minister along with the other Council of Minister, heads the Government of the country, at the national level.
 So, let’s take a look at the article presented to you, to have a better understanding on the two.

 Content: Prime Minister Vs President